Recipes for computing radiation from a Kerr black hole using a generalized Sasaki-Nakamura formalism: Homogeneous solutions: Numerical implementation

 At last, the transformation from $\left( \hat{\chi}, \hat{\chi}' \right)^T$ to $\left( R, R' \right)^T$ is given by the matrix equation as shown in Eq.~\eqref{eq:inversetransformation}, where we now explicitly define the matrix as

 The overall transformation from $\hat{X}$ and $d\hat{X}/dr_{*}$ to $R$ and $R'$ is thus given by the matrix equation

-By multiplying $\left( \hat{X}, d\hat{X}/dr_{*} \right)^T$ with the overall transformation matrix $M_{3}M_{2}M_{1}$ that we explicitly simplified in order to facilitate cancellations between terms.
+By multiplying $\left( \hat{X}, d\hat{X}/dr_{*} \right)^T$ with the overall transformation matrix $M_{3}M_{2}M_{1}$ that we explicitly simplified, we facilitate cancellations between terms.
 This allows us to accurately convert numerical \gls{GSN} functions to Teukolsky functions close to the horizon ($\Delta \to 0$) when some of the terms, such as $\alpha(r)$, diverge near the horizon.